mjleb/task-manager-astrojs/README.md

 3. **Update Task**: Update task information by its unique identifier.
 4. **Delete Task**: Delete a task by its unique identifier.

+### User Identification

+- On the user's first visit to the application, the system checks for the presence of a userId in the cookies.
+- If no userId is found, a new unique identifier is generated using the uuid library.
+- The userId is used to retrieve and display tasks that belong to the specific user.

 ## Technologies

 - **Astro**: Framework for building static websites with server actions support.